yurimix/jwt-example/README.md

   * locked - locked user (`User account is locked` message)
 *  There are two roles: `ADMIN` and `USER`, an ordinary user has USER role, admin user has both roles.

+_Note: using `jjwt` here is just for fun, I would recommend OAUTH2 if you want to do production code_

 ## Implementation details

 ## Generate keys